WebDevStudios/custom-post-type-ui/readme.txt

 * First beta release

 == Upgrade Notice ==

+= 0.8.2 =
+* Fixes with_front logic issue that was defaulting to true.

 = 0.8.1 =
 * Many bug fixes and admittedly some features.
 Fixes the Get Code functionality primarily.